shamimmoeen/wc-ajax-product-filter/README.md

 ## Easy Integration ##
 Effortlessly integrate the filters into your store using a single widget or shortcode.
 The plugin allows you to create filters by creating a form and adding filters inside it.
 The flexibility of the plugin allows you to create unlimited forms and filters according to your specific needs.
 By using the "**Available on**" setting, you can precisely determine where the filters should be displayed.
 Simply add the form widget (named '**WCAPF - Product Filter Form**') to the sidebar, and the filters will automatically appear based on the current template being used.

-## Customizable Filter Keys in URL ##
-Set the filter key used in the URL to identify the type of filter applied.

-For example, in the URL **../?category=sneakers&material=mesh**, **category**, and **material** are the filer keys.

-## Multi-Vendor Plugin Support ##
-When enabled, the filter plugin supports multi-vendor setups by showing the store name as the filter option label.
-This allows customers to easily filter products from specific vendors or stores.

-## Customization ##
-Easily customize the appearance of the filters to match the design and style of your theme.
-The plugin provides a variety of settings on the plugin settings page, **including CSS variables**, which allow developers to quickly transform the global style of a filter to a unique style.

-## Dynamic Product Count ##
-Update the product count dynamically based on the applied filters, providing accurate and real-time information to customers, allowing customers to filter products with confidence and avoiding "no results found" messages.

-## Hide/Disable Irrelevant Options ##
-Streamline the filtering experience by hiding or disabling options that return zero products.
-The plugin offers the flexibility to either hide or disable irrelevant options based on the applied filters.
-By removing these options, users can focus on relevant choices, enhancing their browsing experience.

-## Hide Empty Filters ##
-Exclude empty filters from display to declutter the user interface.
-Empty filters that do not have any available options are automatically hidden, reducing visual noise and improving the usability of the filter system.

-## Option to Disable Ajax Filtering ##
-Provide flexibility to disable AJAX filtering if needed.
-While AJAX filtering is generally recommended for seamless browsing, users can choose to disable it to troubleshoot any potential JavaScript conflicts that may arise after updating the product loop.

-## Theme Compatibility ##
-The plugin is designed to be highly compatible with a wide range of themes that follow the standard guidelines set by WooCommerce.
-This means it is likely to work effectively with almost any theme you choose.

-## Drag and Drop Filter Creation ##
-The plugin allows users to add filters in just a few clicks.
-By clicking the “Add Filter” button, a new filter is added with automatically configured settings.
-Users can easily customize the filter settings, reorder filters, and delete them as needed.

 ## Different Filters for Different Archive Pages ##
-Customize the filter options based on specific product categories by displaying unique filters on various archive pages.
+Customize the filter options based on specific product categories by [displaying unique filters on various archive pages](https://wptools.io/docs/wc-ajax-product-filter/common/different-filters-for-different-archive-pages/?utm_source=wordpress.org&utm_medium=free+plugin+listing&utm_campaign=WCAPF+Documentation).
 This feature allows you to create specialized filter sets that address the specific needs of each product category.

 For example, clothing filters may include options for *size* and *color*, while laptop filters may include options for *processor*, *motherboard*, *RAM*, and *hard disk*.
 By using different filters for different archive pages, you can enhance the filtering experience for your customers.

 ## Integration on Singular Pages ##
-Integrate filters on singular pages by utilizing the `[wcapf_product_loop]` shortcode in conjunction with the form shortcode `[wcapf_form]`.
+[Integrate filters on singular pages](https://wptools.io/docs/wc-ajax-product-filter/common/filters-on-custom-pages/?utm_source=wordpress.org&utm_medium=free+plugin+listing&utm_campaign=WCAPF+Documentation) by utilizing the `[wcapf_product_loop]` shortcode in conjunction with the form shortcode `[wcapf_form]`.
 This integration allows you to display products similarly to the shop page and effectively combines them with the filters.

 The `[wcapf_product_loop]` shortcode leverages the popular **WooCommerce products shortcode**, providing extensive customization options.
 With the product loop, you can: